surya01t/mlproject/README.md

-# End-to-End Machine Learning Project
+# End-to-End Machine Learning Project on Student Performance

 This repository provides a modular template for building end-to-end machine learning workflows in Python.
 The structure is designed for scalability and clarity, separating each stage of the ML pipeline into its own component.